peterradchenko/peterradchenko.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am an Assistant Professor of Statistics and Data Science at Yale University.
+My research interests span the intersection of machine learning, statistics, game theory, and optimization.
+In particular, I am deeply intrigued by the foundations of reinforcement learning, representation learning, and deep learning.
+Before coming to Yale, I served as a postdoctoral researcher at the University of California, Berkeley, under the guidance of [Michael.
+I. Jordan](https://arxiv.org/abs/2307.00126).
+Earlier, I earned my Ph.D. from the Department of Operations Research and Financial Engineering at Princeton University, where I was co-advised by [Jianqing Fan](https://fan.princeton.edu/) and [Han Liu](http://magics.cs.northwestern.edu/index.html).
+I completed my bachelor’s degree in Mathematics at Tsinghua University in 2015.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.